 Company founder Clayton Alexander was asked by CNBC about how a younger person saving for retirement should choose between a traditional 401(k) and a Roth 401(k).
 Contributions to traditional 401(k) plans are made with pre-tax dollars, while contributions to Roth 401(k)s are made with after-tax dollars.

-“Typically, early-career workers and those in lower tax brackets are advised to opt for the Roth, while those in higher brackets are advised to invest in a traditional 401(k), Clayton Alexander, a registered investment advisor and founder of Teton Wealth Group, told CNBC Make It.
+“Typically, early-career workers and those in lower tax brackets are advised to opt for the Roth, while those in higher brackets are advised to invest in a traditional 401(k), Clayton Alexander, a registered investment advisor and founder of Teton Wealth Group, LLC., told CNBC Make It.

 Clayton says savers in the 10% and 12% tax brackets should “usually go with the Roth 401(k), but it’s up to you and your individual financial needs.”